-The first Black woman New York State Attorney General has been on a mission to bring justice to where it is not, including and especially the White House.
-James has sued the Trump administration over its so-called Muslim ban and vowed to investigate the president’s finances.
+The first Black woman New York State Attorney General has been on a mission to bring justice to where it is not, including and especially the previous White House.
+James has sued the Trump administration over its so-called Muslim ban and remains investigating Trump’s shady finances.

 Pictured: James announces a lawsuit against e-cigarette giant Juul on Nov.
 19, 2019, in New York City.

-The former Representative from Maryland’s 7th district whose resignation from Congress created the vacancy that was ultimately filled by Elijah Cummings in 1996 until his death on Oct.
-17 is now pursuing that seat again.
-Mfume, a former national president of the NAACP, recently won the primary to be the Democratic nominee in an upcoming special election.
+The former Representative from Maryland’s 7th district whose resignation from Congress created the vacancy that was ultimately filled by Elijah Cummings in 1996 until his 2019 death now holds that seat once again.
+Mfume, a former national president of the NAACP, won the election in November 2020.

 Pictured: Mfume gives his victory speech at his primary election night party at The Forum in Baltimore on Feb.
 4, 2020.

 The State’s Attorney for Baltimore is the youngest chief prosecutor of any major American city and has been a major advocate for other Black women serving in the same position around the country.
 Mosby first gained national attention in 2015 when her Baltimore prosecution office indicted six police officers in the death of Freddie Gray.